-Number (SSN).
-These records include both enrollment and graduation information (e.g., enrollment status, awards obtained, major group and major via CIP2/CIP4 codes) and basic demographic information (ethnicity and gender).
+enrollment record associated with a participant Social Security Number (SSN).
+These records include both enrollment and graduation information (e.g., enrollment status, completion status, program features) and basic demographic information (ethnicity and gender).

-THECB links those seed records to the Texas Unemployment Insurance (UI) Wage Record database to identify participants employed in Texas and their wages in the fourth quarter of the business calendar following the end of the school year of exit.
+Those seed records are then linked to the Texas Unemployment Insurance (UI) Wage Record database to identify participants employed in Texas and their wages in the fourth quarter of the business calendar following the end of the school year of exit.
 This information is paired with Fall school enrollment data to form a snapshot of the in-state enrollment and employment pursuits taken by the exiter cohort in the months following the end of the school year.
-Personally identifying information is purged from the records before the dataset is delivered to LMCI, where it is aggregated for presentation.
+The dataset is then delivered to LMCI, where it is aggregated for presentation.

-The unit of analysis for this procedure is an exit group, each of which share the following characteristics: school type (e.g., university, community/technical college), exit outcome (e.g., graduated, transferred), major group per CIP2 code, and major per CIP4 code.
-These exit groups may then be broken down into subcategories by one of three criteria: award received, gender, or ethnicity.
+The unit of analysis for this procedure is an exit group, each of which share the following characteristics: program area (e.g., Adult Education, GED, High School), program group (e.g., Adult Basic Education, High School Graduate), sort category (e.g., Special Population, Passed GED), and gender and ethnic groups.